Helena van Essen

 Holocaust

 The Holocaust, also known as Shoah, refers to the systematic persecution and genocide of Jews by the Nazis and their allies before and during the Second World War.
-Roma, Sinti, homosexuals and the disabled are also prosecuted and murdered on a large scale.
+Roma, Sinti, homosexuals, and the disabled are also prosecuted and murdered on a large scale.

-For this purpose, special extermination camps, such as Auschwitz-Birkenau, Sobibor and Treblinka, are being built mainly in Eastern Poland.
+For this purpose, special extermination camps, such as Auschwitz-Birkenau, Sobibor, and Treblinka, are being built mainly in Eastern Poland.
 Once there, the Jews and other civilians arrested during raids are gassed almost without exception.

 Victims: an estimated 5.5, 7.6 million citizens